allan-lewis/allans-home-lab/docs/how-to.md

 ### Doppler (Recommended / Happy Path)

-By default, the provided `Makefile` runs commands via:
+By default, the provided `Makefile` prefixes all commands with an invocation of Doppler, providing a clean and easy way to populate environment variables.
+This prefixing can be skipped if a different method of providing these values is preferred.

 ```bash
 doppler run -- make <target>